-In the future, you can quickly toggle Oculus Air Link on and off from the Quick-Actions menu in the Oculus Settings page on your headset.
-Just make sure that the toggle is also enabled in the PC software, which turns off automatically every 24 hours.
+In the future, you can quickly toggle Oculus Air Link on and off from the Quick-Actions menu on your headset’s Oculus Settings page.
+Make sure that the toggle is also enabled in the PC software, which turns off automatically every 24 hours.

 Change Encode Bitrate to 0

 The Encode Bitrate in the Oculus Debug Tool must be set to 0 or else you will see lot of latency while using Air Link.
-If you’ve never adjusted this before, it will be 0 by default.
+If you’ve never adjusted this, it will be 0 by default.

-To change the bitrate back or check it, open the Oculus Debug Tool found at Program Files\Oculus\Support\oculus-diagnostics\.
+To change or check the bitrate, open the Oculus Debug Tool found at Program Files\Oculus\Support\oculus-diagnostics\.
 Find the Encode Bitrate option under the Oculus Link menu and make sure it is set to 0.

 And that’s it!
-You will be connected to your PC wirelessly and you no longer need to use a cable.
+You will be connected to your PC wirelessly, and no longer need a cable.

 After you pair and set up Oculus Air Link for the first time, you can quickly reconnect by turning on Air Link from your Quick Actions menu in Settings.

-Once we have a good chance to test, we will also be adding a section with the best Air Link settings to optimize gaming.
-After that, you are going to want to download some SteamVR games and try them out on Air Link!
+Once we have a good chance to test, we will add a section with the best Air Link settings to optimize gaming.
+After that, you will want to download some SteamVR games and try them out on Air Link!